 Lab exercises are due, in lab, at the beginning of your next class meeting - when you start the next lab.
 Late lab exercises will be graded out of 4.
 This policy will be strictly enforced.
 If you miss a class session, do not wait until the next meeting to hand in your lab assignment.
-If I am not available to accept your late lab, take it to the office of the Department of Geography, HN1004, and have the department's Administrative Assistant, Ms. Martha Taylee, initial and date your lab.
+If I am not available to accept your late lab, take it to the office of the Department of Geography, HN1004, and have the department's Administrative Assistant, Ms. Martha Taylee, or the Assistant to Chair, Mrs. Dana G. Reimer, initial and date your lab.
 This will "stop the clock."